karlkedrovsky/kedrovsky-hugo/content/resume.md

 * Maintaining and administering the CVS source code repository.
 * Providing end user support for CVS including tool usage, best practices and process definition.
-* Created automated system for controlled builds which are then promoted through the testing and production environments.
+* Creating automated systems for controlled builds which are then promoted through the testing and production environments.
-* Implemented an internal web application using Perl, XML and MySQL allowing development teams to schedule controlled builds and deployments.
+* Implementing an internal web application using Perl, XML and MySQL allowing development teams to schedule controlled builds and deployments.
 The web application is also used to view the audit manifests produced by the build and deployment systems.
 * Providing support to development groups for build related activities including creating and maintaining Ant build files and version control strategies.
-* Developed a simple knowledge base system using Java, Struts and Oracle for use by the Sprint PCS web application administration team.
+* Developing a simple knowledge base system using Java, Struts and Oracle for use by the Sprint PCS web application administration team.